The Triumphal Entry

 ‘The next day the great crowd that had come for the festival heard that Jesus was on his way to Jerusalem.
 They took palm branches and went out to meet him, shouting, “Hosanna!”
 “Blessed is he who comes in the name of the Lord!”
 “Blessed is the king of Israel!”
 Jesus found a young donkey and sat on it, as it is written: “Do not be afraid, Daughter Zion; see, your king is coming, seated on a donkey’s colt.”
 At first his disciples did not understand all this.
 Only after Jesus was glorified did they realize that these things had been written about him and that these things had been done to him’.
 John 12:12-16

-‘A great crowd’, John 12:12, in Jerusalem crowded with Passover pilgrims, many of who would be disciples of Jesus, Luke 19:37.
-As He approached the city, a crowd accompanied Him and another crowd went out to meet him, Matthew 21:9.
+‘A great crowd’ appeared, John 12:12, in Jerusalem crowded with Passover pilgrims, many of whom would be disciples of Jesus, Luke 19:37.
+As He approached the city, a crowd accompanied Him and another crowd went out whom meet him, Matthew 21:9.

 Many carried branches of palm which are symbols of victory, Revelation 7:9, and of the righteousness and vigorous spirituality of God’s children, Psalm 92:12.
 They point to the joy of victory, the feeling that everything will now be better.
 The people were expecting something to change.

-Luke 19:41-44 tells that as He drew near to the city and He wept over it, He foresaw and described the disaster coming to a people who rejected the Messiah.
+As Jesus drew near to the city and He wept over it, He foresaw and described the disaster coming to a people who rejected the Messiah, Luke 19:41-44 / Matthew 23:37-40.
+We can almost feel the emotions of Jesus’ words here.

 The Pharisees objected, but Jesus tells them that the very things we would assume could never speak or respond, that is, the stones, Habakkuk 2:11, would actually give testimony to the Sonship of Jesus.